AdamRTomkins/Neurokernel-singularity-container/README.md

  5a.
 Use tar, wget and python -m SimpleHTTPServer to speed up transfer

+ 6. On ShARC, clone either neurodriver, or this repository, for an example to run.

  6. Load up a singularity shell:

     singularity shell neurokernel.img

- 7. Run the example in  examples/ using
+ 7. Run the example in the Neurokernel-singularity-contaner  examples/ using

     sh run.sh